DeltaGroupNJUPT/Vina-GPU-2.0/Vina-GPU+/README.md

 # Vina-GPU+
 Vina-GPU+ further accelerates Vina-GPU and facilitates single receptor-multi-ligand docking.
 ## Compiling and Running
-**Note**: at least one GPU card is required and make sure the version of GPU driver is up to date
+**Note**: at least one GPU card is required and make sure the version of GPU driver is up to date.
 ### Windows
 #### Run on the executable file
 1. For the first time to use Vina-GPU+, please run `Vina-GPU+_K.exe` with command `./Vina-GPU+_K.exe --config=./input_file_example/2bm2_config.txt`